opencost/opencost/ui/README.md

 npm install
 ```

-This will install required depndencies and build tools.
+This will install required dependencies and build tools.
 To launch the UI, run

 ```
 npx parcel src/index.html